elhouso/CivSolara/docs/constitution/index.md

 8. The King’s primary residence shall be located in the Capital District.
 9. Any changes to the constitution of the Imperial Federation must be approved by The King of the Imperial Federation.
 10. The King of the Imperial Federation may give up the crown to any person they see fit.
+11. The King of the Imperial Federation reserves the right to overturn the Chancellor's veto on a bill within 24 hours after the Chancellor's veto decision.

 ---